 - Turn on the heat to low and cook the cherries until the cherries turn soft.
 Keep stirring the fruits constantly to avoid the bottom from burning.
 As you stir, try breaking them with the spoon.
 This should take about 10 minutes, depending on the heat you use.
 If the mixture turns too dry and the cherries are still not soft, you can more water and continue to cook them until the cherries are soft.

 - Let the cooked cherries cool down and then add them into a blender.
-Add two and half tablespoons of water and process them for about 10 to 15 seconds.
-Processing the cherries will make it easier to strain and squeeze the sauce out of the cooked cherries.
+Add two and half tablespoons of water and process them for about 10 to 15 seconds (see Note 2).

 - Pour the blended cherries puree into a strainer.

 - Use the back of a spoon to press out as much extract and sauce as possible from the cooked fruits, leaving on the skin pulp behind.
-Discard the pulp.
-Make sure to scrape the bottom of the strainer constantly as you press the fruits with the back of your spoon.
-Much of the thick cherry extract will be sticking to the strainer.
+Discard the pulp. (see Note 3).

 - Return the strained cherry coulis into the pot.